However, it is common to experience some light spotting that’s dark brown or light pink during early pregnancy.

 Why you might experience a “period” during your first trimester

 Bleeding tends to occur more often during the first trimester of pregnancy than the second or third.
-Estimates suggest that about 25 to 30 percent of pregnant women experience spotting at some point during their first trimester.
+Estimates suggest that about 25 to 30 percent of pregnant people experience spotting at some point during their first trimester.
 There are a number of reasons for this bleeding.

 - Ectopic pregnancy

 - Subchorionic hemorrhage, also known as subchorionic hematoma (bleeding between the placenta and the wall of the uterus)